asrar-mared/backends-for-openbb/widget-examples/matching-widget-mcp-tool/README.md

 1. **Open OpenBB Workspace**
 2. **Add Custom Backend**:
    - Go to Settings → Widgets
-   - Add custom backend URL: `http://localhost:8000`
+   - Add custom backend URL: `http://localhost:8012`
 3. **Widget Discovery**:
-   - The widget "Dynamic AgGrid Table" should appear in the widgets menu
+   - The widget "Company Revenue Dashboard" should appear in the widgets menu
 4. **Add to Dashboard**:
    - Drag the widget to your dashboard
-   - Configure the three parameters as needed
+   - Configure the parameters as needed

 ### Widget Configuration